What Went Wrong At SmileDirectClub?

 Why do dentists dislike at-home dental aligner services?

 The disappointment came as no surprise to dentists and orthodontists, many of whom have tried ardently to caution patients against online dental services like SmileDirectClub, citing specifically their inadequate results and serious teeth complications.
-“I’ve been warning people about SmileDirectClub for years,” says Dr Joyce Kahng, a cosmetic dentist in Costa Mesa, California.
+“I’ve been warning people about SmileDirectClub for years,” says Joyce Kahng, DDS, a cosmetic dentist in Costa Mesa, California.
 “I believe most dentists were in alignment about SmileDirectClub.
-We all saw it as unsafe,” says Dr Kahng.
-Anecdotally, Dr Stephen Dodd, a UK-based cosmetic dentist at Ringway Dental, says that his team has treated countless patients who had previously used online aligner companies and were unhappy with their teeth.
-Dr Dodd says that the “blanket approach” of most at-home aligner services can be detrimental, particularly if the customer is a complex case, for example, they have significant teeth overcrowding or missing teeth.
+We all saw it as unsafe,” says Dr. Kahng.

+According to Myron Guymon, DDS, MS, President of the American Association of Orthodontists (AAO), the online business model was problematic.
+"What I can tell you is SmileDirectClub patients have not had an x-ray or in-person exam, which are critical to ensuring an accurate diagnosis and safe and effective treatment plan," explains Dr. Guymon.
+"The AAO emphasizes the importance of an in-person examination and x-rays before starting any orthodontics with a provider to avoid irreparable harm."

 AdvertisementADVERTISEMENT